ezweave/pretty-functional/chapters/two/two.md

 "Outer Observable point 2" "2 beer"
 ```

-You're probably _really damn confused_, at this point.
+You're probably _really darn confused_, at this point.
 Let's walk through this.

 For the first value emitted from the array, `0`, we hit our first logging point.
 There is only the `0` on the stream now.